onqtam/headjack/src/business_models.md

 the persistent URL of content is an advertisement of the application by itself similar to twitter's client attribution

+platforms that can't properly display a message type natively will direct users to the application that published it

 Ads themselves are not the root evil - it's the lack of choice & ability to exit in the current monopolistic world due to the benefits of vertical integration in the current host-centric paradigm